 For most startup founders, it takes a while for the business to become profitable enough to pull out a substantial paycheck – enough to live on, that is.
-But in the meantime, what do these entrepreneurs do to pay the bills and keep food on the table?
+But in the meantime, how can startup founders survive the first year without a paycheck?

 The Uphill Climb to Profitability